strautomator/core/README.md

 -   **strava-cache** cached responses from Strava
 -   **users** registered user details

 Also note that these collections might have a suffix, depending on the settings.
-On development, the default suffix is `-dev`.
+On development, the default suffix is `-dev`, and on production there's no suffix.

+Some indexes are needed in Firestore.
+At the moment there's no automated creation, so you might see some warnings or errors on the logs asking to create an index before a specific query can be executed.

 ### Storage